Improving your mobile phone reception

 - You can make and receive telephone calls using apps such as WhatsApp, FaceTime and Skype – but these do not typically use your mobile phone number.

-- Operators also offer devices for the home which mobile signal (EE’s Signal Box, O2’s Boostbox, Three’s Home Signal, Vodafone’s Sure Signal).
+- Operators also offer devices for the home that can boost your mobile signal (such as O2’s Boostbox).
 These work by connecting to a router and sending traffic over the broadband network to increase mobile signal.

 On the train